 When you need a break in Magic Kingdom, Cosmic Ray’s is in the heart of the park.
 It has a great range of kid-familiar food, if you’re ordering especially for them, and with big portion size (if you’re sharing).

 There’s also a fixings bar and, while your toddler may not like the fixings, you can give them some of your (plain) cheeseburger and then go and make it your own with the fixings (or am I alone in hating always having the boring food because my kid is sharing with me?!)
+For more on the best Magic Kingdom Quick Service Food, check here!

 Landscape of Flavors, Art of Animation

 This is actually more of a food court, than a single restaurant, because you have a number of counters to order/collect your food from, but a single pay point.
-You’ll definitely be able to find something to suit your whole party, here, and the food is of consistently good quality.
+You’ll definitely be able to find something to suit your whole party here, and the food is of consistently good quality.

 If you’re on the dining plan, you can also pool your credits, here, and use 2 adult Quick Service credits to get a large pizza, salad and breadsticks.
+It makes eating at Disney with toddlers so much easier!
+Especially when you have options, multiple counters, and steady flow so you’re not standing or sitting or waiting forever!

 Meeting Characters with toddlers at Disney World